 The global sector also gives you access to industries that aren’t as common in the UK, like technology, cars and agriculture.

 There’s no richer hunting ground than the whole world.

 Different stock markets around the world have different drivers of returns.
 Some markets may rely on commodity prices, while others are more sensitive to currency fluctuations, or government policies.
 It’s difficult to know which market will do best from one year to the next.

 By investing across lots of countries, you don’t have to guess which market will perform best and it helps spread the risk.

 Otherwise you can invest in a ready-made portfolio of funds investing around the world, such as the HL Multi-Manager Special Situations Fund.
-It benefits from our in-house research and we think the additional costs of running a multi-manager fund are justified by the benefits of this approach.
-This fund has some exposure to higher-risk smaller companies and emerging markets and is managed by our sister company HL Fund Managers Ltd. Please note the fund currently holds shares in Hargreaves Lansdown PLC.
+It benefits from our in-house research and we think the additional costs are justified by the benefits of this approach.
+This fund has some exposure to higher-risk smaller companies and emerging markets, and is managed by our sister company HL Fund Managers Ltd. Please note the fund currently holds shares in Hargreaves Lansdown PLC.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

 It’s been a turbulent 12 months for global stock markets to 30 April 2019.
 None of the major markets escaped the volatility at the end of 2018.
 The biggest fallers were the US and Japan.
 The US recovered well though, and was the top performer over the last 12 months.
 Japan still has some way to go to get back to where it was before the tumble, and it’s lagged the other major markets during the period.

 Emerging markets were strongest during the volatility, falling less than the rest.
 That’s unusual as they’re normally more volatile.
 It goes to show past performance doesn’t guarantee future returns.